opensourcejay/CAMEO/README.md

    - Note your endpoint and API key

 2. **Deploy Models**   - Deploy through Azure Foundry interface
-   - Configure GPT-Image-1 or DALL-E-3 for images
+   - Configure GPT-Image-1 for images
    - Set up SORA for video generation
    - Note deployment endpoints for the Settings UI